lm-sys/lm-sys.github.io/blog/2023-11-20-lookaheaddecoding.md

 **Math Problem Solving with CodeLLaMA-Instruct**.
 Finally, we evaluate Lookahead Decoding's performance on solving math problems.
 For the [GSM8K](https://arxiv.org/abs/2110.14168) dataset, we evaluated CodeLLaMA-Instruct on the first 1K questions.
 Results show that Lookahead Decoding can bring more than 1.8x speedups on these settings.

 **Per-Step Overhead with Lookahead decoding** Despite the wall-clock time reduction in the previous settings, Lookahead decoding actually requires much larger per-step FLOPs to achieve a #step compression.
 We set a guess token limit to limit the most number of guess n-grams per decoding step.
-The #token we need to decode per-step will be at most *(window + guess) * (level - 1)*.
+The #token we need to decode per-step will be at most $(W + G) * (N - 1)*.
 This number is approximately a multiple of the Vallina autoregressive decoding FLOPs.
-So we need to have roughly 120x extra FLOPs for 7B models (with level=5, window=15, and guess=15) and 56x extra FLOPs for 33B models (with level=5, window=7 and guess=7) in the previous experiments.
+So we need to have roughly 120x extra FLOPs for 7B models (with $N=5$, $W=15$, and $G=15$) and 56x extra FLOPs for 33B models (with $N=5$, $W=7$ and $G=7$) in the previous experiments.
 Because of the memory-intensive bound characteristic of the LLM decoding, these extra FLOPs only bring little per-step cost and a visible step compression ratio, resulting in a notable speedup.

 ## Get started with Lookahead Decoding